This post may contain affiliate links.

 Serving traditional Provencal cuisine is the Restaurant Les Arcades at 14/16 Place des Arcades, Biot.

-Read more on the sexy South of France: Visit my travel blog post Things to do in the South of France for ideas on where to go, why to go and what to do there.
+Read more about travel to the French Riviera: Visit my travel blog post Things to do in the South of France for ideas on where to go, why to go and what to do there.